robvanaarle/trumpet/README.md

 trumpet
 =======

-Package for Synology DSM to wake up any device in your network
+Package for Synology DSM to wake up any device in your network using Wake-on-LAN.